Seoul Accord

+Ireland, Indonesian, Malaysia add in one of signatories, while Sri Lanka, Peru, Philippines are provisional status.
+On the other hand, New Zealand quit at same year.

 This agreement mutually recognizes tertiary level computing and IT qualifications between the signatory agencies.
 Graduates of accredited programs in any of the signatory countries are recognized by the other signatory countries as having met the academic requirements as IT professionals.

 Scope

 The Seoul Accord covers tertiary undergraduate computing degrees.
 Engineering and Engineering Technology programs are not covered by the Seoul accord, although some Software engineering programs have dual accreditation with the Washington Accord.